gracco/sysadmin-interview-questions/README.md

   - sed -e 's/^x/^y/g'

 * Do you know of any alternative shells?
 If so, have you used any?
-  - I use zsh, it's bash compliance
+  - I use zsh, it's 100% bash compatible

 * What is a tarpipe (or, how would you go about copying everything, including hardlinks and special files, from one server to another)?
-  - It's a way to copy a directory to a server from another preserving permissions and the files, usually I don't copy files from a server to another, I use automation to do this job for me, if I really need to copy, we can use a tarpipe, or dd.
+  - It's a way to copy a directory to a server from another preserving permissions and the files, usually I don't copy files from a server to another, I use automation to do the job to recreate the server for me, but if I really need to copy, we could use a tarpipe, or dd.

 ####[[⬆]](#toc) <a name='hard'>Hard Linux Questions:</a>